-Texas Collaborative Law
+Texas Collaborative Law / Texas Collaborative Divorce

-One benefit of collaborative divorce is that other professionals are often brought in to assist during some negotiations.
+One major benefit of collaborative divorce is that other professionals are usually brought in to assist during some negotiations.
 One such contributor might be a financial professional who will generally analyze the couple’s assets and debts and then help design budgets for each party to use in thinking about his or her finances after divorce.
 A child specialist with a background in mental health issues will often be invited to divorces involving children to help the parties work out all the custody, visitation, and support issues.

 Collaborative divorce gives the parties more control than the litigated divorce process.
 The environment is designed to be a safe one to foster disclosures and constructive criticism—a fundamentally different environment than a courtroom.
 Communication between the parties is maintained in a way where future interactions (e.g. during co-parenting the children of the divorce) are more likely to be successful.
 Your needs and your interests control the direction of your divorce.